 IHA is a college preparatory high school for young women, therefore a strong theme throughout the curriculum and extra-curricular activities is the development of the special gifts that women can bring to society.
 The interests and needs of women in the areas of academics, spirituality, the arts, athletics, and social interaction drive the programs offered at IHA.
 The emotional and psychological development of young women is fostered by the positive, supportive, and affirming attitudes of the administration, faculty, and staff.

 Because change and growth are expected, IHA is a vital and vibrant school that has changed over the years in response to a number of factors.
 Because we are not a private school, we are proud to be a regional high school accessible for students of various demographics.
-The demographic make-up of our student body has remained remarkably stable with one exception: our students now come from not only Bergen County, but also Essex and Passaic counties; and Rockland and Orange counties in New York.
-The percentage of non-Catholic students has increased from less than 1 percent as late as 1984 to approximately 11 percent in 2015 and the number of students who attended public elementary school has increased from less than 1 percent in the early years to almost 50 percent today.
-Although
+The demographic make-up of our student body has remained remarkably stable with one exception: our students now come from not only Bergen County, but also Essex, Hudson, Morris, Passaic, and Sussex counties; and Rockland and Orange counties in New York.
+The percentage of non-Catholic students has increased from less than 1 percent as late as 1984 to approximately 10 percent in 2022 and the number of students who attended public elementary school has increased from less than 1 percent in the early years to almost 60 percent today.